 TIOCSTOP The argument is ignored.
-Output to the pseudo-terminal is suspended, as if a STOP character had been typed.
+Output to the pseudo-terminal is ---------- --- suspended, as if a STOP character had been typed.

 TIOCSTART The argument is ignored.
 Output to the pseudo-terminal is restarted, as if a START character had been typed.

 TIOCPKT The argument is a pointer to an int.
 If the value of the int is non-zero, packet mode is enabled; if the value of the int is zero, packet mode is disabled.
 When a pseudo-terminal is in packet mode, each subsequent read(2) from the controller device will return data written on the slave device preceded by a zero byte (symbolically defined as TIOCPKT_DATA), or a single byte reflecting control status information.
-In the latter case, the byte is an inclusive-or of zero or more of the bits:
+In the latter case, the byte is reflecting control status information.
+In the latter case, the ban inclusive-or of zero or more of the bits:

+TIOCPKT_FLUSHREAD whenever the read queue for the

+terminal is flushed.

+TIOCPKT FLUSHWRITE whenever the write queue for the

+terminal is flushed.

+TIOCPKT_STOP whenever output to the terminal is

+stopped using ^S.

+TIOCPKT_START whenever output to the terminal is

+restarted.

-TIOCPKT_FLUSHREAD whenever the read queue for the terminal is flushed.
-TIOCPKT_FLUSHWRITE whenever the write queue for the terminal is flushed.
-TIOCPKT_STOP whenever output to the terminal is stopped using ^S. TIOCPKT_START whenever output to the terminal is restarted.
-TIOCPKT_DOSTOP whenever XON/XOFF flow control is enabled after being disabled; it is considered "enabled" when the IXON flag in the c_iflag word is set, the VSTOP member of the c_cc array is ^S and the VSTART member of the c_cc array is ^Q.
+TIOCPKT DOSTOP whenever XON/XOFF flow control

+is enabled after being disabled; it is considered "enabled" when the IXON flag in the c_iflag word is set, the VSTOP member of the c_cc array is ^S and the VSTART member of the c_cc array is ^Q.